BluRosie/doubutsu-no-mori-binary/README.md

 of the 3299 yaz0 files, all disassemble.

-1161 currently assemble back
+3299 currently assemble back

 of those that assemble back, there are 0 that don't do so properly (mipsdis fixes)

-progress:  1161/3299
+progress:  3299/3299 disassemble

-let's get something done here
+let's GO!

 # credits
 zoinkity: the original distro on which this finds base